adrianjhpc/cirrus-website/docs/index.md

   of the information
 * The user community can contribute to the documentation simply by forking the open source GitHub repoistory and creating pull requests
-* The documentation is writtin in simple plain-text format making it easy to update and maintain
+* The documentation is written in simple plain-text format making it easy to update and maintain

 ## Can I contribute to the documentation?